Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis

 \begin{theorem} For any constant number of agents $n$, let $\alpha^*$ be the optimal worst-case allocative efficiency ratio.
 For any $\epsilon>0$, there exists a VCG redistribution mechanism whose underlying $h$ function is continuous, and has a worst-case efficiency ratio that is at least $\alpha^*-\epsilon$. \end{theorem}

-We defer the proof and other discussion on the Universal Approximation Theorem to the appendix.
+The above theorem merely says that it is fine to focus on continuous $h$ functions for our mechanism design objective, which confirms that MLP with {\sc ReLU} is expressive enough if we allow large networks, directly quoting the Universal Approximation Theorem.
+Essentially, the {\em prerequisite} for applying the Lottery Ticket Hypothesis is confirmed -- a large enough MLP+{\sc ReLU} network will be near optimal for our model.
+The practical challenge is to find tiny trainable subnetworks.
+We defer the proof and discussion on the Universal Approximation Theorem to the appendix.

-The main idea of our worst-case training algorithm is to collect the worst-case type profiles that {\em maximally violate} Inequality~\ref{eq:only}, given $h$ represented by a specific set of weights/biases.
+The main idea of the algorithm in this section is to collect the worst-case type profiles that {\em maximally violate} Inequality~\ref{eq:only}, given $h$ represented by a specific set of weights/biases.
 We then use these type profiles as training samples.
 The cost function represents the total constraint violation over a batch of sample type profiles.
 By minimizing cost, the mechanism's worst-case constraint violation generally decreases, which leads to better worst-case mechanisms.
-Note that in Inequality~\ref{eq:only}, the worst-case allocative efficiency ratio, i.e., the objective, is also in the form of a mechanism constraint.